 .

 “There’s no need to let your family know the details of what you throw out or donate,” she writes, although she advises against secretly disposing of other people’s things.
 “You can leave communal spaces to the end.
-The first step is to confront your own stuff.”
+The first step is to confront your stuff.”

 After joyfully relegating mountains of unneeded or unloved belongings to charity or the bin, she turns to organize what is left.
 The key, she says, is storing things mostly in drawers, arranged so everything can be seen at a glance and nothing is stacked, a practice decidedly unkind to items at the bottom.